polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-1-connect-to-a-node.md

 import React, {useEffect, useState} from 'react';
 ```

+The [Polkadot-js api](https://polkadot.js.org/api/api/) allows you to send RPC queries to the node.
 To get the node's information we want, we will use the `rpc.system` method and section given by the `api` promise.
 We will persist in the state the information returned as an object, to display it later on.
 ```js